kuprik23/james/SECURITY-AUDIT.md

 ## Executive Summary

-This document provides a comprehensive security audit of the James AI Security Platform, detailing security measures, best practices, and compliance considerations for enterprise deployment.
+This document provides a comprehensive security audit of the CYBERCAT Security Platform, detailing security measures, best practices, and compliance considerations for enterprise deployment.

 ---